Click on the question to view the answer.

 What is included/excluded from the cost of treatment?

-All of the treatment/residential services at Colorado Recovery are listed under the “Our Fees” page.
-The bundled service prices include all treatment services, there are no additional costs for psychiatrist appointments or therapy sessions.
+All of the treatment services at Colorado Recovery are listed under the “Our Fees” page.
 When clients receive less intensive services the per contact price of each service will apply.

 - Lab work